The Cubic Yard

 About The Cubic Yard

-Free landscape material calculators for homeowners and DIYers
+Free landscape material calculators and guides for US homeowners

-The Cubic Yard was created by a team of DIY enthusiasts who were tired of making two trips to the garden center — once because they bought too little mulch, and once to return the extra.
-We built the calculators we wished existed, then added the guides to explain the why behind the numbers.
+The Cubic Yard was created by a team of hands-on DIY landscapers who were tired of making two trips to the garden center — once because they bought too little mulch, and again to return the extra bags.
+We built the calculators we wished existed, then added research-backed guides to explain the why behind the numbers.

-Our content is researched from university extension services (NC State, Penn State, University of Florida IFAS), industry standards (ASTM), and years of hands-on landscaping experience.
-We verify claims before publishing and update guides when better information is available.
+Our content is written and reviewed by people who have laid mulch, built gravel driveways, and installed landscape fabric on real projects.
+We research every guide using university extension services (NC State, Penn State, University of Florida IFAS), industry standards (ASTM), and peer-reviewed literature.
+We update content when better information becomes available.

 Our Mission

 Our free calculators give you exact quantities in seconds.
-Our guides explain the why behind the numbers — so you understand what you're ordering, not just how much.
+Our guides explain the reasoning behind the numbers — so you understand what you're ordering, not just how much.

 How We Research Our Content